Hi there. Welcome to my bio page.

 Admittedly, I’m not very comfortable with self-promoting.
 I often struggle with it.
 However, since this is my new website and it’s still very much a work in progress, here’s a little something to hold you over until I add more exciting stuff like media files, perusal scores, and blog updates.

-- Currently I compose production music for podcasts, video game music, online media, TV, short films, and audio dramas.
+- Currently I compose music for podcasts, video games, online media, TV, short films, and audio dramas.

-- My music company offers original source material, including sample libraries, VST soundbanks, and SFX.
+- My music company offers original source material, including sample libraries, VST soundbanks, SFX, and royalty-free production music.

-- I’m a classically trained pianist and composer.
-I’ve been working in sound design for the past 20 years.
+- I’m a classically trained pianist and composer working in sound design for the past 20 years.

 - Some of my current side projects include building modular synths and creating patches for software synthesizers.